satriyaadhip/Cronity/README.md

 ## Backup System

-Cron Manager automatically creates backups before any modifications:
+Cronity automatically creates backups before any modifications:
-- Backups are stored in `~/.config/cronmanager/backups/`
+- Backups are stored in `~/.config/cronity/backups/`
 - Backup files are named with timestamp: `crontab_YYYYMMDD_HHMMSS.txt`
 - Use "💾 Restore Backup" to restore previous versions